teragrohm/LDS-UI-Redesign/README.md

 # LDS-UI-Redesign

-Instructions provided by v0 in integrating the component for the wireframe on a Next.js project:
+Instructions provided by v0 in integrating the component for the wireframe <br>
+on a Next.js project: